 Usually picking favorites is bad.
-In the realm of parenting, for example, it can result in years of awkward holiday gatherings and large therapy bills (except for, you know, that one kid).
+In the realm of parenting, for example, it can result in years of awkward holiday gatherings and large therapy bills (except for, ya know, that one kid).
 In the world of education, being the teacher’s pet is like holding a one-way ticket to Wedgie-ville.
-But in the world of organization, picking favorites is not just okay, it’s encouraged.
+But in the world of simplicity and minimalism, picking favorites is not just okay, it’s encouraged.

 For an example, let’s look in your closet.
 Perhaps you love black cardigan sweaters.
 I mean, who doesn’t?
 Those things are versatile and perfect for those of us who live in the Midwest where the temperature can vary 30 degrees or so in one day.

 But how many of those lovely little black Mr. Rogers-esque ditties do you really need?
 All of them, you say!
 I wear all of them!
 I’m sure you do, but I’m guessing there is one that is prized above the others, one you always reach for first, one you only pass up if it happens to be dirty.
 (And, if we’re being honest, you might have even snatched it out of the laundry hamper to wear once or twice…shh… I won’t tell.)

 If you want to have a simpler lifestyle, I recommend that favorite black cardigan sweater be the only one you own.
 Maybe–if you are a true purveyor of black cardigan sweaters–it can have a runner-up, but for most of us, just one is fine.

 But what if it wears out?! you say, in a bit of a panic.
 What will I do?!

 Well, my friend, unless you live in Antarctica (where I’m guessing cardigan sweaters are not much help… you might as well just go all-in on the full sweater there), you can just go to a store and buy a new one.

 It’s better to wear things you love and wear them out than to have heaps of unloved clothing that only serve to clutter your closet and your mind.